Martensite Parent Grain Reconstruction edit page

 KS = orientation.KurdjumovSachs(csFCC,csBCC);

 The function calcParent2Child requires as input a list of child to child misorientations or, equivalently, a two column matrix of child orientations.
-Here we go with the second option and setup this two column orientation matrix from the mean orientations of neighbouring grains which can be found using the command neighbours
+Here we go with the second option and setup this two column orientation matrix from the mean orientations of neighboring grains which can be found using the command neighbours

-% get neighbouring grain pairs
+% get neighboring grain pairs

 grainPairs = grains.neighbors;